CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/allocating-floating-ips.md

 - Created [networking](../how-to-guides/create-networking.md)

-## Allocation and assignment of FIP
+## Allocation and Assignment of FIP

 Floating IPs are used to assign public IP address to VMs.